Certificate Examination Syllabus and Regulations [Overseas]

 9. Any candidate whose registration form is not acknowledged within two working weeks of posting should advise the IHRIM Office immediately.

 10. If a candidate withdraws his/her name before the last day of entry to the Examination the fee will either be returned or carried forward for one year, however an administration charge of £25.00 +VAT will apply.
+If a candidate cancels/defers after the closing date, a £50.00 +VAT administration fee will apply.
 If a candidate fails to attend on the day of the Examination the fee will be carried forward for one year providing a medical certificate is submitted to the Associate Director of Education [Administration] within seven days of the date of the Examination.
-Otherwise fees are non-returnable unless exceptional circumstances exist and then only at the discretion of the Director of Education.
+Otherwise, fees are non-returnable unless exceptional circumstances exist and then only at the discretion of the Director of Education.
 The candidate will be responsible for any increase in fees which may occur between the initial payment and the date the Examination is taken.

 11. Any amendments to the syllabus will be published 12 months before the Examination date.